Richard Linklater: Style and influences

 Inspiration for Linklater's work was largely based on his experience viewing the film Raging Bull.

 It made me see movies as a potential outlet for what I was thinking about and hoping to express.
 At that point I was an unformed artist.
 At that moment, something was simmering in me, but Raging Bull brought it to a boil.

-He was also influenced by Robert Bresson, Yasujirō Ozu, Rainer Werner Fassbinder, Eric Rohmer, François Truffaut, Josef Von Sternberg, and Carl Theodor Dreyer.
-Many of Linklater's films, including Slacker, Dazed and Confused, Tape, and all three installments of the Before Trilogy, take place in a single day.
-They are less plot-driven and more about human interactions.
+He was also influenced by Robert Bresson, Yasujirō Ozu, Rainer Werner Fassbinder, Éric Rohmer, François Truffaut, Josef Von Sternberg, and Carl Theodor Dreyer.
+Many of Linklater's films including Slacker, Dazed and Confused, Tape, and all three installments of the Before Trilogy, take place in a single day.
+They are less plot-driven than about human interactions.
+His films often prioritize character, mood, and philosophical inquiry, allowing scenes to unfold in real time or within compressed temporal frames.